questqyubey/dicecards/rules/dc_keywords.md

 - **Sacrifice:** Destroy targeted unit as part of an ability cost.
 Attributes of the unit may be used for the ability effect (power, tokens, type).
 - **Scry X:** Pre-roll the next X dice to be drawn from the stock.
 The values should be kept secret.
 - **Set:** Set a die on the field as a unit with the power and archetype specified.
 If the archetype has Ritual abilities (see Ritual), pay the additional cost before setting or else ignore the set action.
 If an archetype is not specified, select one from your deck.
-- **Stackable:** The token's effects can be stacked.
-Equip tokens are limited to three in a single equip slot.
 - **Stealthy:** The unit can't be targeted for battle or with abilities from a unit with greater power than it.
 - **Summon:** Spend a die from your hand to perform a Set action, with power equal to half the value of the die spent and an archetype from your deck.
 - **Target:** The target of the ability.
 If no conditions are specified, target can be any valid option controlled by any player.